MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

 The data source explorer allows you to switch between the data sources connected to the queryset tab that you are in.

-At the top of the data source explorer pane, under **Explorer** you can use the search bar to search for a specific data base.
+At the top of the data source explorer pane, under **Explorer** you can use the search bar to search for a specific data source.
 You can also use the database switcher below the search bar to expand the data source connections menu.
 Select the data source you want to use.
-If the tab name hasn't been edited previously, it automatically gets named the name of the data source.
+If the tab name hasn't been edited previously, it's automatically named after the data source.

 :::image type="content" source="media/kusto-query-set/explorer-pane-switch-db.png" alt-text="Screenshot showing how to switch between data sources using the search bar and Database switcher in the Explorer pane." lightbox="media/kusto-query-set/explorer-pane-switch-db.png":::